Logo

 iii) Data Ownership

-- Assign specific roles or teams to oversee data quality, making it clear who is responsible for maintaining accuracy.
+• Assign specific roles or teams to oversee data quality, clearly identifying who is responsible for maintaining accuracy.

 iv) Clear Data Validation Rules

-- Implement rules to ensure only complete and accurate data is entered, preventing mistakes upfront.
+• Implement rules to ensure that only complete and accurate data is entered, preventing mistakes from the start.

 v) Automated Merging and Deletion

-- Set up automatic tools in Salesforce to merge duplicates and delete unnecessary records, keeping the database clean.
+• Set up automated tools in Salesforce to merge duplicate records and delete unnecessary entries, keeping the database clean.

 vi) User Training

-- Regularly train users on how to enter and manage data, ensuring adherence to best practices across teams.
+• Regularly train users on data entry and management to ensure adherence to best practices across teams.

 Tools in Salesforce for Improving Data Quality